nguyenle0401/Final-fe/README.md

 ### Step 3 - Redux Configuration

 Time to add the logic.
-Let's connect to the server and get the list of blogs.
+Let's connect to the server and get the list of idioms.

 #### Redux

 - **Redux Store configuaration:**

   - Create `src/redux/store.js`:

   ```javascript
   import { createStore, applyMiddleware } from "redux";
   import { composeWithDevTools } from "redux-devtools-extension";